-The Federal Court of Australia (Federal Court) and the state and territory Supreme Courts have jurisdiction to hear patent infringement matters.
+Both the Federal Court of Australia (Federal Court) and the state and territory Supreme Courts have jurisdiction to hear patent infringement matters.

-Patent infringement proceedings are typically brought in the Federal Court because this Court has numerous judges with extensive patent expertise who are appointed to the patent list and allocated to hear these matters.
+Such proceedings are typically brought in the Federal Court.
+This is because the Federal Court has numerous judges with extensive patent (and other IP) expertise who are allocated to hear these matters.